 During this session, participants will explore what turns listeners on and off in a large group discussion.

-To wrap up the first day, participants will learn what a key theme is, how to create one, and how to distill it into a key sentence.
+To wrap up the first day, participants will learn what a key theme is, how to create one, and how to distil it into a key sentence.
 Participants will also be given a small homework assignment.

 To begin the second day, we’ll wrap up our discussion on key themes.
 Participants will share their homework assignment.